Our Web-Client can be operated in Identified Users and Anonymous Users mode.

 To cover these situations, Refiner also allows you to run survey without identifying your users, which we call Anonymous Users Mode.

-Whenever possible, we recommend to identify your users.
-Identifying users unleashes the full power of Refiner, for example it allows you to:
+Refiner was mainly designed to survey identified users.
+Identifying users unleashes the full power of our In-Product Survey features.
+For example, it allows you to:

 - Target users based on traits, behaviour and past survey interactions

-- Link survey responses to specific user profiles
+- Link survey responses to user profiles of your app

 - Sync survey response data to your CRM, product analytics tool or customer data platform

 In return, operating our web-client in Anonymous Mode has the advantage that no Personal Identifiable Information (PII) is transmitted to our servers.
 We’ll cover all differences of the two operation modes below.